EbadaHamdy1/data-analysis-portfolio/README.md

 # data-analysis-portfolio
-A portfolio of data analysis projects using Python, SQL, Power BI
+A portfolio of data analysis projects using Python, SQL, Power BI and Excel